Bwca/browser-extension_linkedin-summarize-post/extension/README.md

 ### 2. Enable Chrome AI (Required)

-The extension uses Chrome's built-in AI model - you need to enable it first:
+**Important:** The extension requires Chrome's experimental AI features to be enabled:

 1. Go to `chrome://flags` in your browser
 2. Search for **"Prompt API for Gemini Nano"**
 3. Set it to **"Enabled"**
 4. Search for **"Optimization Guide on Device Model"**
 5. Set it to **"Enabled BypassPerfRequirement"**
-6. **Restart Chrome**
+6. **Restart Chrome completely**
 7. Wait 2-5 minutes for Chrome to download the AI model

+**Note:** This extension uses Chrome's experimental Prompt API.
+The AI model runs entirely on your device - no data is sent to external servers.

 ### 3. Start Using It